webwriter-app/webwriter/@webwriter/website/src/content/docs/othercomponentlibraries.md

 ---
-order: 5
+order: 400
-title: "Using other libraries"
+title: "Using Other Libraries"
 ---

-# Guide: Using other libraries
+# Using Other Libraries

-This guide summarizes options to use component libraries other than the recommended Lit to implement widgets, and also how to use techonology not [supported by esbuild](https://esbuild.github.io/content-types/).
+This guide summarizes options to use component libraries other than the recommended Lit to implement widgets.

 ## Choose your own web component library
 There are [many approaches to create web components](https://webcomponents.dev/blog/all-the-ways-to-make-a-web-component/) other than Lit.
 While those are technically supported, you may run into unknown issues employing these.